ioan-chera/eureka-editor/README.txt

 3D Preview
 ----------

-(Cursor keys will move forward and back, turn left and right) (the WASD keys can also be used to move the camera)
+(cursor keys will move forward and back, turn left and right) (the WASD keys can also be used to move the camera)

-LMB : not implemented yet
+LMB : select walls, floors or ceilings
-RMB : turn or move the camera (by dragging the mouse) MMB : adjust sidedef offsets (drag the mouse)
+MMB : turn or move the camera (by dragging the mouse)

 wheel : move camera forwards or backwards

 PGUP and PGDN : move camera up and down

-g : toggle gravity (i.e. as if the player was on the ground)
+g : toggle gravity (i.e. as if the player was on the ground) v : drop to the ground

 l : toggle lighting on or off
 t : toggle texturing on or off